 Palm Beach State College, Florida's first public community college, celebrated its 80th anniversary throughout 2013.

 From its humble beginnings in 1933 with 41 students in a building next to Palm Beach High School, Palm Beach State College has grown to become the largest institution of higher education in Palm Beach County.
-Currently serving 49,000 students annually, the College offers classes at four locations and is planning a new campus to be built in west central Palm Beach County.
+Currently serving 49,000 students annually, the College offers classes at five locations.

 Over time, the College's mission has become more comprehensive to serve the educational needs of Palm Beach County residents.
 Palm Beach State College now offers bachelor's and associate degrees, professional certificates, workforce development and lifelong learning.

 Learn all about the College's history and view images and videos from the past.
 You are invited to re-connect with the College by posting your memories and photos on the Time Passages history blog.

 Establishing Florida's first public two-year college in the depths of the Great Depression may have seemed like folly in 1933.
 Large government expenditures were out of the question.
 Still, civic organizations and local citizens lobbied the County Board of Public Instruction to open a two-year public college for the area's high school graduates who were unable to find employment and couldn't afford to leave home to attend a university.

 County School Superintendent Joe Youngblood and Howell Watkins, principal of Palm Beach High School, consulted with the University of Florida and the Florida State Women's College (Florida State University) and based the College's curriculum on that of the two universities.
 Because of the Depression-era budget, teachers at Palm Beach High School volunteered to teach at the College for free.